islandryu/formx/README.md

 `initState` is called on mount of each field, and when you call `resetForm`.
 You can pass `value` and `error` here.

+### Effect

+`effect` function is called every time one of the fields in `deps` updates.
+You can do mutations here.
+You get `setValue` and `setError` in the second argument (`form`)

 ## Why?

 Big forms (30+ fields) are hard to maintain.
 The idea is to keep everything related to your form (initial values, validation rules, appearance, effects, bussiness logic...) in one place - a configuration.
 Also, performance - in this library only what needs to be rendered, gets rendered.

 ## Plans